tommilata/tommilata.github.io/_drafts/2020-05-26-manual-dependency-injection-in-play-2-scala-applications.md

 class UserController(userService: UserService)
 ```

 There's usually no need to have a separate `trait` and its `class` implementation.
 We only use it sometimes when there's a more complex instantiation logic, not directly related to the business logic.
-E.g. when we need to read from configuration in instantiate the class such as a default page size for pagination.
+E.g. when we need to read parameters from configuration to instantiate the class, such as a default page size for pagination.
 In that case, we would define

 ```scala
 trait UserController {